skyler544/embeddings-and-clustering/README.md

 pip install sentence-transformers faiss-cpu scikit-learn numpy
 ```

+- Alternatively, run the setup script (does exactly what you see in the shell script above)
+- `setup-venv-and-dependencies.sh`

 ## Usage

 The list of requirements lives in the file `early-bird-requirements.txt`.
 These requirements come from the "EarlyBird Case Study" as provided to students at the FH Technikum Wien for the Software Architecture module.